editorsnotes/editorsnotes-client/README.md

   3. Start the Editors' Notes server and this one (using `npm start`).
 The configuration currently assumes that you will be running the Editors' Notes server on port 8001.
   4. Set up a proxy that will server static files and forward non-HTML requests.
 An example nginx is included below.

+## Publishing

+We use `npm version` along with some pre/post scrips to release new versions.
+To tag a new release:

+  1. Make sure your master branch is tracking the upstream branch.
+You might need to run `git branch master --set-upstream-to=origin/master` for this to be the case.

+  2. When you want to tag a new version from master, make sure you are up to date with the upstream branch (i.e. run `git push` and/or `git pull`)

+  3. Run `npm version` with an argument of `major`, `minor`, or `patch` to tag a new version.
+It will automatically be pushed upstream.

 ## nginx configuration
 ```
 server {